Optimism Bedrock vs Arbitrum Nitro: Deposits

 Deposited transactions on Bedrock are automatically force included in an L2 block as soon as possible: by specification, the first block in a rollup epoch must include all the deposited transactions in the corresponding L1 block (one epoch per L1 block and possibly many L2 blocks per epoch).
 This means that in the case of a sequencer failure the L2 chain can continue to operate without any additional artificial delay, but with deposited transactions always frontrunning unconfirmed transactions.
 Dealing with reorgs is not avoided.

-Address aliasing
+Address aliasing⌗

 Imagine this situation: an L2 contract holds some funds and has a function that allows another L2 contract to withdraw them.
 This last contract, defined by its code, can call the function only with low amounts and with a low time frequency.
-If this contract has been created using the CREATE opcode (which calculates its address as keccak(senderAddress, nonce)), the deployer could create a contract on L1 with the same address but a different code.
-This allows the attacker to use a deposited transaction to withdraw the funds from the fund holding contract with high frequency and high amounts because the sender address would be the same.
+If this contract has been created using the CREATE

-Both rollups prevent this type of attack by adding a constant number (they both use 0x1111000000000000000000000000000000001111) to the sender address if it belongs to a smart contract.
+Both rollups prevent this type of attack by adding a constant number (they both use 0x1111000000000000000000000000000000001111

-Gas market
+Gas market⌗

 Since a deposited transaction is submitted on L1 but executed on L2, there has to be some mechanism to pay for the gas used on L2.

-One solution that Bedrock proposes (but does not implement yet) is a direct payment sent using the bridge.
-While this is ideal, it implies every caller to be marked as payable which is not possible for many existing projects.
+which is not possible for many existing projects.
 The alternative it implements is to pay by burning gas: a while loop burns an amount of ETH equal to $c = g \cdot b_{\text{L2}}$, where $b_{\text{L2}}$ is the basefee of the L2 and $g$ is the quantity of gas requested.
 The gas required to process the deposits gets credited, and if this amount is greater than the requested gas then no gas is burned.
 The L2 basefee cannot be known on L1, so it gets weakly estimated using a EIP-1559-like algorithm.

 Nitro implements the direct payment solution.
 Users can pay by sending funds through the bridge or, if this is not possible, by funding the L2 address beforehand.
 It is not possible to pay directly on L1 for the gas used on L2.

-Failed transactions
+Failed transactions⌗

 Since a deposited transaction is executed on L2, the bridge cannot know whether it succeded or not until much later and funds could be lost in the meantime.
 A smart contract that sends a transaction through the bridge with both callvalue on L1 and L2 can lose its funds if it does not implement a way to retry the call without the L1 callvalue.